crollinson/ED_PalEON/README.md

 Below is the necessary workflow with notes about where file paths need to be updated for your local machine.

+I've tried to note in the workflow whether steps are exectuted ED, R, or shell.
+For the BU computing cluster, there is a queue for long runs, and so most of these steps have qsub submission scripts (most are titled submit_[...]) so that you can run these steps "detached" because most of the steps take hours to days to runs.

 Note: While this repository has the base scripts for the site-level runs, many of the
       file paths will not line up since this repository was made with the intention of helping distribute the effort for the regional runs